xiangsx/gpt4free-ts/README.md

     - [temp-email44](https://rapidapi.com/calvinloveland335703-0p6BxLYIH8f/api/temp-mail44): hard limit 100req/days!
 Stable!
     - [tempmail-lol](): nothing need, limit 25request/5min.
 Not Stable.
 - `DEBUG`: Valid when use `forefront` You can set =1 when you run local. show reverse process
 - `POOL_SIZE`: `forefront` concurrency size.
+Keep set=1 until you run it successfully!!!
 You can engage in {POOL_SIZE} conversations concurrently.
 More pool size, More conversation can be done simultaneously, But use more RAM

 ### Run local 🖥️